nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 ## Overview

 Unfortunately `ext4` and `LUKS` are not supported natively by macOS so accessing the data from a Mac requires extra tooling.
 I've aimed for a lightweight and minimal, mostly stateless solution; this in turn should make it reliable and future-proof (I'll report back in ten years from now).
-To minimize the risk of bit-rot, the only dependency beyond stock macOS is (the amazing) QEMU.
+To minimize the risk of bit-rot, the only dependency beyond stock macOS is (the amazing) `QEMU`.

 In the [next section](#architecture) I'll outline the solution, then walk through the actual [playbook](#playbook) I use when accessing those pesky Linux drives from a Mac.
 In the [final section](#wrapping-up) we'll wrap up by looking at some issues with the playbook and possible improvements.
 Let's go!

 ## Architecture

-The solution works by spinning up a virtual machine (VM) running an official Canonical minimal Ubuntu image.
+The solution works by spinning up a virtual machine (VM) running a minimal Ubuntu image.
 The VM is created using [`QEMU`](https://www.qemu.org/), the lightweight CLI tool that also powers Docker Desktop and Podman Desktop on macOS.
-The external drive (with backups) is passed raw to the VM and `QEMU` supports Apple's Hypervisor Framework for hardware acceleration (i.e. to avoid software CPU emulation); both these features make the performance inside the VM more than acceptable.
+Because the external drive is passed raw to the VM and because `QEMU` supports Apple's Hypervisor Framework for hardware acceleration, the VM runs smoothly and the drive's data can be accessed efficiently.

 The Ubuntu system is set up using `cloud-init`, which is a collection of tools and interfaces more often used by cloud services like AWS to set up new machines and instances automatically, which makes this setup — and in particular the SSH config — automated and reproducible.
 SSH is used both for accessing the Ubuntu system (to e.g. decrypt the `LUKS` partition) and to transfer the files between the VM and macOS.